Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Methods and Observations

 Figure~\ref{fig:observations} presents the key observational characteristics of ENSO based on monthly HadISST data spanning the period from 1970 to 2024.
+We note that the available observations over some 150 years show strong ENSO modulation \citep[e.g.,][]{Fedorov20review}, but the last 50 or so years of the record represent the most reliable data.
 Figure~\ref{fig:observations}(a) shows the time series of the Niño 3 index, defined as SSTA averaged over the region 150°W–90°W and 5°S–5°N. ENSO exhibits pronounced asymmetry: El Niño events are typically stronger and shorter-lived, while La Niña events tend to have smaller amplitudes but persist for multiple years \citep{Okumura10, An20review}.
-Figure~\ref{fig:observations}(b) displays the power spectral density of ENSO in linear scale, showing a broad interannual spectral peak \citep{Rasmusson82}.
-Figure~\ref{fig:observations}(c) presents the power spectral density in logarithmic scale, highlighting combination tones around 9 months and 15 months, which emerge from interactions between seasonal and interannual SST variability \citep{Stuecker13, Stein14}.
+Figure~\ref{fig:observations}(b) and (c) display the power spectral density of ENSO in linear and logarithmic scale, showing a broad interannual spectral peak \citep{Rasmusson82}.
 Figure~\ref{fig:observations}(d) shows the lagged autocorrelation of the Niño 3 index, which has been interpreted as evidence that ENSO behaves like a damped oscillator \citep{Burgers99a}.
-Figure~\ref{fig:observations}(e) displays the data histogram, which encapsulates both amplitude and duration/transition asymmetries collectively through its positive skewness \citep{Burgers99b}.
+Figure~\ref{fig:observations}(e) illustrates the month-by-month autocorrelation structure of ENSO, which exhibits a sharp decline during boreal spring.
+This reduction in persistence reflects the decreased memory of initial anomalies, a phenomenon known as the spring predictability barrier \citep{Lopez14, Levine15}.
+Figure~\ref{fig:observations}(f) displays the data histogram, which encapsulates both amplitude and duration/transition asymmetries collectively through its positive skewness \citep{Burgers99b}.
 Figure~\ref{fig:observations}(g) presents the seasonality of ENSO standard deviations, revealing that ENSO is phase-locked to peak during boreal winter in the Northern Hemisphere \citep{Rasmusson82}.